Niyati-Saxena/Cognizant-DN-FSE-6389984/Week1/Data_Structures_and_Algorithms/ex2_E_Commerce_Platform/Asymptotic_Notation.md

 -> Describes how the resource requirements grow as the input size increases. <br>
 -> Focuses on *Upper Bound* performance ie *worst case* scenario. <br>
 -> Ignores the constants and the lower-order terms. <br>
--> Describes efficiency of the algorithm, enabling comaparions. <br>
+-> Describes efficiency of the algorithm, enabling comparisons. <br>

 # Search Operations :
 Therea are mainly two types of search operations <br>